-About Karijini National Park
+Facts about Karijini National Park

 The large diversity within Karijini National Park can be traced back to fire stick farming by the Aboriginal people thousands of years ago.
-You can learn more about this at the Karijini National Park Visitors Center, so do not forget to stop there when you visit the park.
+You can learn more about this at the ‘Karijini National Park Visitors Centre’, so do not forget to stop there when you visit this park.

 You can find a map of Karijini here.